 - Peel both the squash and apple and remove seeds/core.
 Dice both into medium-sized chunks.
 Peel the onion and cut into large chunks.

 - Place the squash, apple and onion chunks in a roasting dish or on a baking sheet along with the garlic, unpeeled, and drizzle over a little olive oil.
+Season with a little salt and pepper (to taste).
 Toss so everything is lightly covered.

 Get more ideas for apples - today for #Appleweek we're sharing drinks and appetizers: